Marnham, Nottinghamshire: Land elevation

 Along the bank of the Trent is very low-lying, at approximately 5 m.
 The Marnham villages are a little higher than this being inland, with Low Marnham at less than 10 m and High Marnham at 10-15 m.
 A 21 m shallow ridge by Polly Taylor's Road is known locally as Polly Taylor's Hill.
 Further inland still at Skegby it rises to 20 m.
 At Ruddingwood Farm by the western extremity of the parish, it peaks at 40 m.

 Governance and demography

 The three settlements are Low Marnham, High Marnham and Skegby.

 These are combined as Marnham parish for administrative identity.

-This parish reports a population of 117 residents.
+This parish reports a population of 136 from the 2021 census, an increase from 117 residents of 2011.

-It is managed at the first level of public administration by Marnham with Normanton-on-Trent Parish Council.
+It shares a council with Normanton-on-Trent, being managed at the first level of public administration by Normanton on Trent with Marnham Parish Council.

 At district level, the wider area is managed by Bassetlaw District Council.

 Nottinghamshire County Council provides the highest level strategic services locally.